ildar/tango/README.md

 table.insert(friends,'Horst')
 -- and write back the new value client.friends(friends)
+-- actually simple assignment also works: client.friends = friends
+-- But for now this is FIXME: doesn't work if `client.friends` touched before
 ```

 If you are worried about security concerns, just do not allow